apache/beam/beam-site/documentation/dsls/sql.md

 **Figure 1** workflow of Beam SQL DSL

-Given a PCollection and the query as input, first of all the input PCollection is registered as a table in the schema repository.
+Given a `PCollection` and the query as input, first of all the input `PCollection` is registered as a table in the schema repository.
 Then it's processed as:

 1. SQL query is parsed according to grammar to generate a SQL Abstract Syntax Tree;
 2. Validate against table schema, and output a logical plan represented with relational algebras;
 3. Relational rules are applied to convert it to a physical plan, expressed with Beam components.
 An optimizer is optional to update the plan;
 4. Finally, the Beam physical plan is compiled as a composite `PTransform`;

-Here is an example to show a query that filters and projects from a input PCollection:
+Here is an example to show a query that filters and projects from a input `PCollection`:

 ```
 SELECT USER_ID, USER_NAME FROM PCOLLECTION WHERE USER_ID = 1